Director Peter Courtney on The WELL Building Standard, what it is, what it considers and how it can be applied.

 On a recent project for Aviva, our team had the opportunity to apply some of the principles above to create a concept for a ‘digital garage’ workspace for circa 75 people, that would bring together employees from various sites in a ‘people-centric’ environment that would drive collaboration, innovation and inspire a new culture within the organisation.

-Likewise, our project new Civic Centre for Thurrock Council on Grays High Street has incorporated many aspects of the WELL Standard into its defined project objectives and we look forward to sharing details as the scheme progresses.
+Likewise, our project to design the new Civic Centre for Thurrock Council on Grays High Street has incorporated many aspects of the WELL Standard into its defined project objectives and we look forward to sharing details as the scheme progresses.